 Introduction

-Port governance reform, and its impact, is much researched (e.g. Cullinane and Wang, 2006a; Brooks and Pallis, 2008; Castillo-Manzano and Asencio-Flores, 2012; Roe, 2009; 2012).
+Approaches by governments to reforming the way in which ports are governed is critical to the way in which ports operate and fulfil their roles, and much research is devoted to its impact(e.g. Cullinane and Wang, 2006a; Brooks and Pallis, 2008; Castillo-Manzano and Asencio-Flores, 2012; Roe, 2009a; 2012).
 Indeed, port governance was pronounced the third most frequent research topic from 1997 to 2008 by a recent port economics survey (Pallis et al., 2011) and has many specific areas of research such as describing and analysing port devolution processes (Castillo-Manzano and Asencio-Flores, 2012).
-The value of such research is to know whether port governance reforms have failed (Brooks and Pallis, 2008, p.
+Such research is undertaken to investigate key questions such as whether port governance reforms have failed (Brooks and Pallis, 2008, p.
 414), or to better understand port efficiency gains (Cheon et al., 2010, p.
 546).

 Yet, port governance reform does not take place in a vacuum; rather (barring revolutions), it takes place in the context of what other governments have done.
 Governments often introduce reform on reflection of reforms elsewhere, or upon perceptions that their own practices are not working.
-For example, introducing concession agreements as others have already done so (e.g. Greece (Pallis, 2006)), or to redress a decline in trade (e.g. cargo trade in Taiwan (Chiu and Yen, 2015)).
-Also, governments wish to ascertain if reform has any impact, and make future decisions accordingly (cf. Broooks and Pallis, 2008; Cheon et al., 2010).
-Such research is not without its challenges, and these challenges are often highlighted, for example, of definitions of ‘governance’ (Roe, 2009; 2012) or of ‘gaps’ in available data (e.g. Brooks and Pallis, 2008; Vieira et al., 2014).
+For example, governments introduce concession agreements as others have already done so (e.g. Greece (Pallis, 2006)), or to redress a decline in trade (e.g. cargo trade in Taiwan (Chiu and Yen, 2015)).
+Importantly, governments need to ascertain if such reforms have had any impact in order to inform future policy (cf. Brooks and Pallis, 2008; Cheon et al., 2010).
+Undeniably, such research is not without its challenges, and these challenges are often highlighted.
+For example, the challenges of defining ‘governance’ (Roe, 2009a; 2012) or of ‘gaps’ in available data (e.g. Brooks and Pallis, 2008; Vieira et al., 2014).
 Nevertheless, the fundamental assumption remains that it is possible to measure the impact of the reform.
-Indeed, if this fundamental assumption did not exist, would such research be attempted or funded?
+Indeed, if this fundamental assumption were not made, would such research be attempted or funded?

-In this paper, which is essentially a polemical paper informed by the literature polemical paper, we question this fundamental assumption to ask ‘Can we really measure the impact of port governance reform?’
+In this paper, which is essentially a polemical paper informed by the literature, we question this fundamental assumption to ask ‘Can we really measure the impact of port governance reform?’
 Is this an important question to ask?
-We argue that yes it is, because it goes to the heart of the validity and reliability of port governance reform.
-Through consideration of this question, the paper intends to reveal useful considerations both for policy makers and for researchers undertaking the complex and challenging task of attempting to measure the impact of such reform.
-The remainder of our paper considers three broad and sometimes overlapping areas: ‘words and their understandings’; ‘aspects of time and geography’ and ‘issues of methods and context’.
-Finally, we draw together key considerations for policy makers and researchers.
+We argue that it is, because it goes to the heart of the validity and reliability of port governance reform.
+Through consideration of this question, the paper intends to reveal key issues and offer suggestions for policy makers and researchers undertaking the extremely complex and highly challenging task of attempting to measure the impact of such reform.
+The remainder of our paper considers three broad and sometimes overlapping areas: ‘key terms and their ambiguity’; ‘aspects of time and geography’ and ‘issues of methods and context’.
+For each of these aspects we draw together in tabular form the key issues involved and offer suggestions for how they might be approached by both policy makers and researchers in an aim to both help measure the impact of port governance reform, and aid future policy development.

-Words and their understandings
+Key terms and their ambiguity